 The Vanguard FTSE Emerging Markets ETF invests in companies in emerging markets including China, Brazil, Taiwan, and South Africa.

-The ETF is designed to closely track the Financial Times Stock Exchange (FTSE) Emerging Markets All Cap China A Inclusion Index, which includes a diversified group of stocks across a wide range of market caps and sectors in emerging markets.
+The ETF is designed to closely track the Financial Times Stock Exchange (FTSE) Emerging Markets All Cap China A Inclusion Index, which includes a mix of stocks across a wide range of market caps and sectors in emerging markets.

-- Expense Ratio: As with most Vanguard funds, this ETF comes with an incredibly low expense ratio of just 0.10%.
+- Cost: As with most Vanguard funds, this ETF comes with an incredibly low expense ratio of just 0.10%.

 - Dividend Yield: Historically, the dividend yield on the VWO has ranged from just over 2% on the low end to nearly 4% on the high end.
 Keep in mind that the average dividend yield of the high-dividend utilities sector is just below 4%.